BadeaTayea/Multi-xPU-3D-Navier-Stokes-Solver/README.md

 ```julia
 julia> include("NavierStokes_2D_Viz.jl")
 ```
-This will generate 2D frames and a corresponding animation for the evolution of velocity, vorticity, and pressure.
+This will generate 2D frames and an animation for the evolution of each of velocity, vorticity, and pressure in separate directories.

 ---